ScepterSW/Scepter-Wiki/en/ScepterSDK/BaseSDK.md

 2. Set the environment variable OPENCV \_ DIR.

-   The reason for setting this environment variable is that in the Scepter SDK, OpenCVSample uses the OPENCV \_ DIR environment variable.
+   The reason for setting this environment variable is that in the ScepterSDK, OpenCVSample uses the OPENCV \_ DIR environment variable.

    Its value is the absolute path to the build directory of the installed OpenCV, for example: